Climdyn/qgs/documentation/source/files/technical/functions.rst

 The functions module contains utility functions used by the model, as well as some high-level functions to handle it.

-.. automodule:: functions.sparse_mul
+.. automodule:: qgs.functions.sparse_mul
     :members:

-.. automodule:: functions.tendencies
+.. automodule:: qgs.functions.tendencies
     :members:

-.. automodule:: functions.util
+.. automodule:: qgs.functions.util
     :members: